Latest Apprenticeship News

-New data uncovered by Learning and Work Institute shows the assumptions that underpinned the apprenticeship levy are flawed.
+New data uncovered from apprenticeship news by Learning and Work Institute shows the assumptions that underpinned the apprenticeship levy are flawed.
 Large employers are using more of their levy funds than forecast, with the amount left for SMEs being only half as much as expected.

-On current trends, the levy could be over-spent by £1bn in the next year.
+On current trends for apprenticeship news, the levy could be over-spent by £1bn in the next year.
 This is despite the fact that the number of apprenticeships has been lower than expected.
-Apprenticeship starts have fallen by a fifth since the introduction of the levy, meaning the government are on course to miss the target they had set of 3 million apprenticeships by 2020.
+Apprenticeship starts have fallen by a fifth since the introduction of the levy, meaning the government are on cour Apprenticeship news se to miss the target they had set of 3 million apprenticeships by 2020.

-Three in four (74%) apprenticeship providers working with small firms said in a recent survey that the level of funding was insufficient to meet demand, with many being forced to reduce or cease recruitment as a result.
+According to apprenticeship news in a recent survey, three in four (74%) apprenticeship providers working with small firms said that the level of funding was insufficient to meet demand, with many being forced to reduce or cease recruitment as a result.
 Learning and Work Institute analysis suggests that on current trends, this could mean up to 75,000 fewer apprenticeships at SMEs.

 - First, there has been an exponential growth in higher and degree level apprenticeships – which tend to be far more expensive – as levy-paying employers seek to recoup as much of their funds as possible.
 In the last two years the number of apprenticeship starts fell by a fifth, but the number of higher apprenticeships more than doubled, with the number of degree apprenticeships increasing by a factor of 12.